Read more about the changes made on December 15 here.

 “Climate Project” means a climate project that Stripe funds.

-"Communication” means any written or electronic transmission of information or communication, including a notice, approval, consent, authorization, agreement, disclosure or instruction.
+"Communication” means any written or electronic transmission of information or communication, including a notice, approval, consent, authorisation, agreement, disclosure or instruction.

-“Connected Account” means (a) a Platform User that has a Stripe account onboarded to a Stripe Connect Platform via the Stripe Connect Services; or (b) a Payout Recipient.
+“Connected Account” means (a) a Platform User that has a Stripe account onboarded to a Stripe Connect Platform via the Stripe Connect Services; or (b) if the Platform User does not have a Stripe account, then a Platform User to which you have, as a Stripe Connect Platform, sent funds using the Stripe Connect Services.

-“Connected Account Agreement” means the agreement with Stripe that applies to Connected Accounts (except Payout Recipients), which is accessible on the Stripe Legal Page for the Connected Account's jurisdiction.
+“Connected Account Agreement” means the agreement with Stripe that applies to Connected Accounts, which is accessible on the Stripe Legal Page for the Connected Account's jurisdiction.

 “Connected Account Data” means data about Connected Accounts and Activity, which may include Protected Data and Stripe Data.